QuantEcon/lecture-python-intro/lectures/input_output.md

 ### Two goods

-To illustrate ideas, we begin by setting $n =2$.
+To illustrate, we begin by setting $n =2$ and formulating the following network.

-The following is a simple illustration of this network.

 ```{code-cell} ipython3
 ---